 Build Web Traffic With User Generated Content

-In a way, this same strategy can apply to your online marketing.
+This same strategy can apply to your online marketing.
 To accelerate the expansion of your brand you need “OPC” (Other people’s content).
 In marketing circles the technical term is user generated content (UGC).

 Now I am not suggesting you go out and scrape content from other websites and share it as your own.
 That type of plagiarism won’t win you any friends in the long run.
 No, I am talking about encouraging people to share their experiences with your brand, or simply their expertise in words and pictures.

 This process of encouraging, collecting and sharing user generated content can take many forms.
 Let’s take a look at some of the more common ones.

 One of the most common forms of UGC is the review.
 Are you looking for a restaurant when you are traveling, a plumber to fix a leaky faucet or the best refrigerator to buy?
 If you are like most consumers, you probably have checked out a few reviews in your purchase process.
 This reliance on online resources is not limited to consumers in the millennial generation.
 The research shows consumers of all ages are checking out what their peers have to say.

 According to one study by Cone Inc, 85% of consumers are more likely to open their wallets when online recommendations support offline advice.
 The key to a good review program is to remember to ask your customers to complete the review.
 Be sure to respond to questions or concerns which surface in the review process.

 One thing which has changed since this post was originally drafted six years ago is the growth of Google My Business.
 Today, the map reviews are an important part of your online profile, giving confidence to potential customers, and key word rich content for the Google search engine.

 Have a question?
 Looking for ideas and inspiration?
 Go to your community.

 One of the most interesting examples of this is Jimmy Fallon, who routinely tosses out questions on twitter.
 Then he reads some of the best responses during his show.